 Press a second small button on the right edge of the Zagg Pro Mouse to toggle between three Bluetooth profiles.
 A blue LED blinks to indicate which profile you’re on.
 It’s a simple system but it works.

 It was easy to pair the accessory with my iPadOS and Windows 10 computers, then switch between them.
 In roughly two weeks of testing, they’re have been no random disconnects or other problems.

 Cursor movement speed is adjustable, of course.
 The mouse’s default is 1,000 DPI, and you can adjust it between 800 DPI and 1,600 DPI for faster or slower movement.

 Pro Mouse supports macOS, Windows, Linus, Chrome OS and Android.
 That said, the accessory requires Bluetooth low-energy, so it won’t work with really obsolete versions of these OSs.

 Wireless charging is so convenient

 Zag says Pro Mouse’s internal battery is good for 3 months of use.
+Update: I made this my primary mouse for business and personal use without recharging it, and the accessory lasted just over two months.
 That’s a bit low for this product category, but is inconsequential because charging it is so easy.

 When you’re not using the accessory, occasionally place it on a wireless charging mat to replenish the battery.
 The mouse comes with the mat you need.